 During 2018, the Company issued eleven loans with original mortgage balances of \$4,727,285, received loan origination fees of \$32,119, and received principal payments of \$21,886.
 During 2017, the Company issued nine loans with original mortgage balances of \$4,460,500, received loan origination fees of \$29,885, and received principal payments of \$353,142.
 Mortgage notes receivable are reported at their outstanding principal balances net of any unamortized origination fees.
 As of December 31, 2018 and 2017, the Company had \$12,275,582 and \$7,688,090 of net mortgage notes receivable, respectively.
 Origination fees received are deferred and recognized as adjustments to mortgage interest income over the lives of the related mortgage notes.
 The outstanding mortgage notes receivable generally require monthly interest only payments for the first five-years with principal and interest payments thereafter.
-Select mortgage notes require principal balance on the loans is due upon the maturity of each of the mortgage notes receivable which expire at various dates through 2048.
-Prepayments thereon.
+Select mortgage notes require principal and interest payments throughout the term of the notes.
+Interest rates range from 4.00% to 6.00%.
+The principal balance on the loans is due upon the maturity of each of the mortgage notes receivable which expire at various dates through 2048.
+Prepayments are allowed.
+At December 31, 2018 and 2017, mortgages receivable are collateralized by real estate and improvements thereon.
 Mortgage interest income earned, including amortized origination fees, during the year ended December 31, 2018 and 2017 totaled \$563,978 and \$366,711, respectively.